DomoApps/Test-AI-Review/docs/Security/Integration with SIEM.md

 ### STEP 6

-Here you will see the <strong>Webhook Filtering</strong> field as well.
-You can choose for which <strong>categories</strong> you want to forward the logs as well as to go more granule you can select the <strong>subfields</strong> under that category.
+Here you will see the **Webhook Filtering** field as well.
+You can choose for which **categories** you want to forward the logs as well as to go more granule you can select the **subfields** under that category.

-<strong>NOTE:</strong> If you don’t select any field nothing will be forwarded.
+**NOTE:** If you don’t select any field nothing will be forwarded.

 <img class="size-full wp-image-3271 aligncenter" src="../../assets/images/siem11.png" alt=""  />

 ### STEP 7

 Verify the logs from this dashboard itself.
-Once the logs are forwarded to webhook these logs will be available on the same page under <strong>Activity Log Webhook Recent Deliveries</strong>.
+Once the logs are forwarded to webhook these logs will be available on the same page under **Activity Log Webhook Recent Deliveries**.

 That’s All!